Plan Your Visit!

 Opening Times and Tickets

-Starting on 1 April 2022, we will give you a first insight into the new museum – in our pop-up bar and exhibition ‘MODEHAUS GOES MUSEUM’, which you can find at the rear of the building (entrance via Kolumbahof 3).
+From 1 September 2023 we will reopen our pop-up bar, which you can find at the rear of our building (entrance via Kolumbahof 3).

-The exhibition and bar will be open Wednesday to Saturday, 5pm to 10pm.
+The bar and the bar-exhibition “Adenauer and de Gaulle in Cologne 1962” will be open Thursday to Saturday, 5pm to 10pm.

 The entrance is free of charge.